Baroque Modernism by Lisa Loudermilk

 -There is an honest origin story for any artwork I make with lines.
 There once were overwhelming circumstances and painting simple lines over and over was good therapy.
 But should that really give my work more gravita$$$?

-Actually, I am just making what I think looks good and meaningfully different right now.
+These factors all are true, but probably not driving forces.
+Mainly I am just making what I think looks good and meaningfully different right now.

 Thanks,